-- (1) Cash Fixed remuneration is the total cost of salary, including annual leave accruals and any salary sacrificed benefits. - (2) Non Monetary Fixed represents the cost of car parking (including associated fringe benefits tax). - (3) This includes the 50% portion of the total STI payment in recognition of performance for the year ended 30 June 2012. - (4) STI Deferred includes the compulsory deferral of 50% (2011: 50%) of total STI payments in recognition of performance for the year ended 30 June 2012. - (5) Other Short Term Benefits relate to company funded benefits (including associated fringe benefits tax where applicable).
+(1) Cash Fixed remuneration is the total cost of salary, including annual leave accruals and any salary sacrificed benefits.

+(2) Non Monetary Fixed represents the cost of car parking (including associated fringe benefits tax).

+(3) This includes the 50% portion of the total STI payment in recognition of performance for the year ended 30 June 2012.

+(4) STI Deferred includes the compulsory deferral of 50% (2011: 50%) of total STI payments in recognition of performance for the year ended 30 June 2012.

+(5) Other Short Term Benefits relate to company funded benefits (including associated fringe benefits tax where applicable).
 This item also includes interest accrued in relation to the CEO and Group Executives' 2011 STI deferred award which vested on 1 July 2012.
-For Melanie Laing this includes a cash payment of \$380,000 relating to her signon arrangements when joining the Group on 15 February 2012. - (6) Includes long service entitlements accrued during the year.
+For Melanie Laing this includes a cash payment of \$380,000 relating to her signon arrangements when joining the Group on 15 February 2012.

+(6) Includes long service entitlements accrued during the year.
 For Melanie Laing and Ross McEwan this also includes amounts relating to equity sign-on and other special arrangements.
+These equity awards are subject to forfeiture if the Executive ceases to be employed by the Group due to his or her resignation in any circumstances.

-These equity awards are subject to for - (7) For the 2011 comparative, this includes the 2011 expense for Performance Rights awarded under the Group Leadership Share Plan during the 2009 financial year. - (8) This includes the 2012 expense for Reward Shares/Rights awarded during the 2010, 2011 and 2012 financial years under the GLRP. - (9) The percentage of 2012 remuneration related to performance was: Ian Narev 62%, Simon Blair 63%, David Cohen 69%, David Craig 67%, Michael Harte 67%, Melanie Laing 30%, Ross McEwan 56%, Grahame Petersen 67%, Ian Saines 68%, Annabel Spring 52% and Alden Toevs 63%. - (10) During 2012, there were some changes in the executive team.
+(7) For the 2011 comparative, this includes the 2011 expense for Performance Rights awarded under the Group Leadership Share Plan during the 2009 financial year.

+(8) This includes the 2012 expense for Reward Shares/Rights awarded during the 2010, 2011 and 2012 financial years under the GLRP.

+(9) The percentage of 2012 remuneration related to performance was: Ian Narev 62%, Simon Blair 63%, David Cohen 69%, David Craig 67%, Michael Harte 67%, Melanie Laing 30%, Ross McEwan 56%, Grahame Petersen 67%, Ian Saines 68%, Annabel Spring 52% and Alden Toevs 63%.

+(10) During 2012, there were some changes in the executive team.
 Ian Narev was appointed to the CEO role effective 1 December 2011; Melanie Laing commenced with the Group on 15 February 2012; Annabel Spring was appointed to the Group Executive Wealth Management role on 1 October 2011.
 The remuneration for these executives has been prorated accordingly.